AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/audience-from-customer-data-list.md

 ## Edit a Customer Match Audience Using a Customer Data List

-You can update any [!DNL Google Ads] or [!DNL Microsoft® Advertising] customer match audience except for [!DNL Google Ads] audiences created from an [!DNL Adobe] audience.
+You can update any [!DNL Google Ads] or [!DNL Microsoft Advertising] customer match audience except for [!DNL Google Ads] audiences created from an [!DNL Adobe] audience.
 You can upload data to add, to delete, or to replace all existing data for the audience.

 The data must be the same type as the original customer list (email addresses, mailing addresses, telephone numbers, user IDs, or mobile device IDs for a specific app on a specific mobile operating system).

 1. Generate a file with the customer data in the required format for the existing data type.

   First and last names, email addresses, and telephone numbers must be hashed using the SHA-256 algorithm. <!-- Our UI says all, but GGL docs say don't hash user IDs and device IDs. --> For [!DNL Google Ads] audiences, see the [!DNL Google Ads] documentation on "[Formatting guidelines for uploading hashed data](https://support.google.com/google-ads/answer/7476159)" for a list of permitted contact information fields and requirements.
-For [!DNL Microsoft® Advertising] audiences, see the [!DNL Microsoft® Advertising] documentation on [preparing customer match lists](https://help.ads.microsoft.com/#apex/ads/en/56921.
-You can optionally download a [!DNL Microsoft® Excel] template for contact information.
+For [!DNL Microsoft Advertising] audiences, see the [!DNL Microsoft Advertising] documentation on [preparing customer match lists](https://help.ads.microsoft.com/#apex/ads/en/56921.
+You can optionally download a [!DNL Microsoft Excel] template for contact information.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Campaigns] > [!UICONTROL Campaigns]**.
 In the submenus, click **[!UICONTROL Live] > [!UICONTROL Audiences] > [!UICONTROL Library]**.